danbev/learning-crypto/notes/sigstore.md

   }
 }
 ```
+Notice the `signature` elemnent above, which contains a content.
+Could this
+be the signature of the content?

 Lets take a look at the `spec.signature.publicKey.content` to see what it is:
 ```console
 $ cat artifact.bundle | jq -r '.rekorBundle.Payload.body' | base64 -d - | jq -r '.spec.signature.publicKey.content' | base64 -d -